Intangible-pg18/Cpp-Deep-Dive/README.md

   ---
                          It is, however, not guaranteed that a copy constructor will be called in all these cases, because the C++ Standard allows the compiler to optimize the copy
-                         away in certain cases, one example is the return value optimization (sometimes referred to as RVO).
+                         away in certain cases, one example is the return value optimization (sometimes referred to as RVO)

+---
                          Note-: In C++ computer programming, copy elision refers to a compiler optimization technique that eliminates unnecessary copying of objects.
 The C++ language
                          standard generally allows implementations to perform any optimization, provided the resulting program's observable behavior is the same as if, i.e. pretending, the program were executed exactly as mandated by the standard.
                          In the context of the C++ programming language, return value optimization (RVO) is a compiler optimization that involves eliminating the temporary object created to hold a function's return value.The standard also describes a few situations where copying can be eliminated even if this would alter the program's
                          behavior, the most common being the return value optimization.

+---
+                         If we don’t define our own copy constructor, the C++ compiler creates a default copy constructor for each class which does a member-wise copy between objects.
+The compiler created copy constructor works fine in general.
+We need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like file handle, a network connection..etc.
+Default copy constructor does only shallow copy.
+Deep copy is possible only with user defined copy constructor.
 * Conversion Constructor
 * Explicit Constructor
 * Dynamic Constructor
 * Dummy Constructor
 * Move Constructor

+---
 Types of Destructors-:
 * Virtual Destructor
 * Pure Destructor